kyo1337/createspotify/README.md

 - apt install php curl git
 - git clone https://github.com/kyo1337/createspotify
 - cd createspotify
-{ we just use the simple method by using the domain from sgb.or.id }
+<br>{ we just use the simple method by using the domain from sgb.or.id }